dburt25/ChemLearn--LabOS/README.md

 # ChemLearn LabOS

 ChemLearn LabOS is a faith-aligned laboratory operating system that coordinates experiments, jobs, datasets, and scientific learning tools across a unified stack.
-The repository is now in **Phase 2.5+ (Working Lab Skeleton)**: file-backed registries, a runnable CLI, educational scientific stubs, and the Streamlit control panel are all present, while execution wiring and validation are still being hardened.
+The repository is now in **Phase 2.5.1 (Working Lab Skeleton)**: file-backed registries, a runnable CLI, educational scientific stubs, and the Streamlit control panel are all present, while execution wiring and validation are still being hardened.

+## What works today
+- Deterministic EI-MS fragmentation, P-Chem calorimetry, and import wizard stubs that register with the module registry and run through the CLI and workflows.
+- JSON-backed experiment/dataset/job registries with workflow helpers that stitch module runs into lineage and audit trails.
+- Learner, Lab, and Builder modes in the Streamlit control panel that surface registries, module metadata, and recent audit context.

 ## What ships today
 - **LabOS Core** (`labos/core`, `labos/`): JSON-backed registries for experiments, datasets, and jobs; audit logging; runtime facade; job runner that persists results under `data/jobs/`; and workflow helpers for linking experiments, datasets, and jobs with audit events.